LatentChem: From Textual CoT to Latent Thinking in Chemical Reasoning: Additional Statistics on Reasoning-Step Overhead Reduction

-In this appendix, Figure~\ref{fig:efficiency_detailed} serves as a per-benchmark per-task breakdown of the aggregated results on LatentChem's efficiency ratio reported in Figure~\ref{fig:efficiency}.
-Within each task category, the measured efficiency remains reasonably consistent across the evaluated benchmarks, supporting the use of averaged results in the main paper.
+\camera{In this appendix, Figure~\ref{fig:efficiency_detailed} serves as a per-benchmark per-task breakdown of the aggregated results on LatentChem's reasoning-step overhead reduction reported in Figure~\ref{fig:efficiency}.
+Within each task category, the measured overhead reduction remains reasonably consistent across the evaluated benchmarks, supporting the use of averaged results in the main paper.}